jfadich/json-property/README.md

         protected $jsonProperty = 'meta';
     }
 ```
-### Customization
-The JsonProperty object keeps the property on the model up to date with the current JSON string.
-If you want to automatically persist the data on update feel free to override the `saveJsonString()` method on the model.

-    public function saveJsonString($property, $jsonString)
-    {
-        parent::saveJsonString($property, $jsonString);

-        $this->saveToSQL(); // Persist to the database or any other method
-    }

 ## Usage
 Call a method on the model named after the values you set to `$jsonProperty` to access the data stored in the JSON string